Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 ## The network

 This is the Marvel villain's network.
 The nodes are ranked based on their degree, so bigger nodes have a higher degree, and vice versa.
-Ranking the nodes based on degree explains the network well, and it is clear what characters are the most connected.
-With this, you can get acquainted with the Marvel villains online.
+Ranking the nodes based on degree explains the network well, and it is clear what characters are the most connected, and like seen Loki Laufeyson is the most connected villain.
+With this, you can get acquainted with the Marvel villains network.

 #### Marvel villains network